Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 Medications to treat neurotransmitter imbalances include:

 • Serotonin-norepinephrine reuptake inhibitors (SNRIs).
 These work by blocking the reabsorption of norepinephrine and serotonin.
-These include duloxetine, venlafaxine.
+These include duloxetine and venlafaxine.

 • Tricyclic antidepressants (TCAs).
 These antidepressants treat depression by blocking noradrenaline and serotonin in the brain.
 These include imipramine and nortriptyline.